code-gio/mindhyv-ui/src/lib/components/templates/preline-to-shadcn-conversion.md

 - [ ] Mindhyv theme variables used consistently
 - [ ] Light and dark modes both work correctly
 - [ ] Spacing and typography align with design system
-- [ ] Icons from lucide-svelte, not embedded SVGs
+- [ ] Icons from @lucide/svelte/icons, not embedded SVGs

 **Responsiveness**